 13. Birch Aquarium at Scripps

 Birch Aquarium at Scripps in La Jolla exposes you to all things water without actually forcing you to get wet.
-Every aquarium exhibit promises to fascinate, but the seadragons, seahorses, sharks, and kelp forests are especially worth examining.
+Every aquarium exhibit promises to fascinate, but the seadragons, seahorses, Leopard Sharks, and kelp forests are especially worth examining.
+And kids will love the adorable Little Blue Penguins.

 14. Liberty Station Public Market